IAIA-CINE-392G/course-material/demo/Review2/Review2.md

 **Part 3: Animate**
 1. Make a global float variable named ypos with a value of 0.0
-2. Increment the variable by 1.0 at the end of the the draw function
+2. Increment the variable by 1.0 at the end of the draw function
 3. Change the square's y position to the ypos variable